Worrawech Danuwong: Music career

 Dan continued his solo career under Sony Music after leaving RS company.
 On 17 October 2008, a press conference was held at Dhusit Thani Hotel for his comeback and upcoming new album, which was expected to be released in 2009.
 He stated that Sony Music is a company where he can work for and allow freedom to collaborate with other companies in music and in acting as he wanted a new experience to further his career especially in music composing.
 He also highlighted that he didn't have any problems with his former company and was ready to work again any time in the future.
 In his interview during the press conference, he admitted that he felt stressed in making his decision since he had been working at his old company for 6–7 years.
 Thinking that his decision would be a change for his life, he made the best decision possible and had discussed it with his family.

-His first solo album named "Blue" was released on July 27, 2009, and the press conference was held on August 4, 2009.
+His first solo album named "Blue" was released on 27 July 2009, and the press conference was held on 4 August 2009.
 The second album "Solo Motion" was released in 2011.

+Production

+Dan Worrawech Danuwong, turned behind the scenes to produce quality series and became a full-time drama organizer.
+He invested in a new drama named I.Sea.U, an adaptation of a famous comic book composition by a cartoonist Munin Saiprasart.
+The series was primarily shot near the seaside, underwater or submerge.
+The series was developed by his production house named "Lasercat Studio".
+The series opening OST was sung by Pattie Ungsumalynn Sirapatsakmetha, his current wife.

 Personal life

-He has a relationship with Ungsumalynn Sirapatsakmetha.
+He has been in a relationship with Ungsumalynn Sirapatsakmetha.
 He met her since 2009 in a drama filming.
-After that, they began to build relationship.
+He proposed to her in September 2022 and they got married in November 2022.
+They have a son and a daughter, both fraternal twins born in 2024.